mercadopago/devsite-docs/guides/extras/splitter-off-integration.en.md

 }
 ```

-## Cancel a splitter
+## Cancel a Advanced Payment
-You can cancel a Splitter that has been in the "pending" state.
+You can cancel a Advanced Payment that has been in the "pending" state.
 These cases can be given for entry payments with ticket or any payment by credit card that has entered the manual review flow.

 ### Request